Contents:

 Airdrop Status — What’s Confirmed

-Monad Labs has officially announced that the Monad Airdrop Claim Portal will open on Tuesday, October 14th.
+Monad Labs officially opened the Monad Airdrop Claim Portal on October 14, with the claim window running until November 3.
 This marks the first confirmed phase of user distribution for the MON token

 While this represents the first verified airdrop event, users are strongly advised to access the portal only via official Monad channels to avoid phishing or fraudulent sites.

-Previously, the only confirmed activity was the testnet faucet, which distributed free MON test tokens for development and testing purposes (not tradable).
+Prior to the airdrop, the only confirmed activity was the public testnet faucet distributing non-tradable MON test tokens.
+With the claim portal now closed, the faucet is no longer the primary user touchpoint.
 With the claim portal now scheduled, speculation around testnet participation potentially translating to rewards is finally gaining substance — but final allocations remain to be confirmed by Monad Labs.

 Why It Matters